albertoSoto/streaming-magnolia/README.md

 > Step 4 - Launch the react application (optional)

+Easy way: Open the file html file located at react-module/dist/react-streaming.html

+Custom way:

 - We have set up roles to consume the rest api service via a react application
 - Go to /react-module and type "npm install".
 Will install dependencies.
 - Point react-module/src/constants.js to your magnolia instance
 - Enable CORS on your browser
-- Go for "npm start" task
+- Go to /react-module and type "npm start" task
-- Browse you content and start watching films!
+- Browse your content and start watching films!

 ## Components provided